CGEN Collar Strategy

 What is a collar on CGEN?

 A collar on CGEN is the collar strategy applied to CGEN (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With CGEN stock trading near $2.79, the strikes shown on this page are snapped to the nearest listed CGEN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CGEN stock at $2.42 on the most recent close, the strikes shown on this page are snapped to the nearest listed CGEN chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CGEN collar max profit and max loss calculated?